 An interdisciplinary group of faculty and post-docs, along with a software developer comprise the M-Write Team.

 Anne Ruggles Gere, Co-PI for M-Write, is Arthur F. Thurnau Professor and Gertrude Buck Collegiate Professor, and she currently serves as director of the Sweetland Center for Writing.
-Incoming President of the Modern Language Association and author of a dozen books and over 100 articles, she is currently conducting research on students' development as writers as well as on the ways writing contributes to learning in multiple disciplines.
+President of the Modern Language Association and author of a dozen books and over 100 articles, she recently completed a study of student writing development as writers as well as on the ways writing contributes to learning in multiple disciplines.

 Ginger Shultz, Co-PI for M-Write, is an Assistant Professor of Chemistry.
 Her research is aimed at understanding the teaching and learning of college level chemistry.
 A current area of interest is understanding the ways in which writing contributes to learning in science.